Boobie Miles

-James Earl "Boobie" Miles Jr. (born April 16, 1970) is a former high school football running back for Permian High School, and was a primary subject in the book Friday Night Lights: A Town, a Team, and a Dream by H.G.
-Bissinger, and the movie inspired by the book.
-He attended Permian High School in Odessa, Texas.

-Miles is a major figure in Bissinger's book as one of the top high school runningbacks in Texas.
-He was sought by dozens of top college football schools, but his promising career was derailed by a knee injury.
+James Earl "Boobie" Miles Jr. (born April 16, 1970) is an American former high school football running back for Permian High School in Odessa, Texas.
+He was a primary subject in the book Friday Night Lights: A Town, a Team, and a Dream by Buzz Bissinger, and the movie inspired by the book.
+Miles is a major figure in Bissinger's book as one of the top high school running backs in Texas.
+He was heavily recruited by dozens of top college football schools, but his promising career was derailed by a knee injury.

 Early life

 Miles was born en route to St. Luke's Hospital in Houston with a police escort on April 16, 1970.
 He lived with his parents until he was three when his mother left him with his maternal grandmother in Houston and moved permanently to Oklahoma without him.
-Around the age of five Miles went to live with his father, James Sr. The elder Miles was working two jobs, as a truck driver and printing-plant labourer.
+Around the age of five Miles went to live with his father, James Sr. The elder Miles was working two jobs, as a truck driver and printing-plant labourer which left Miles lonely for most of the time.
 His father lost custody of Boobie when he started dating a woman who, Boobie says, physically abused him.
 He was placed in a foster home in the Houston area, and eight months later he was put in the care of his uncle L.V.
 Miles in Odessa, Texas.
 The two shared the house with L.V.'s wife, Ruby, and her three daughters.

 Miles started playing football for the Vikings, a Pop Warner football team that L.V. coached.